 For registration information, please contact Community Education by phone at (760) 355-6303 or by email at: communityservices@imperial.edu.
-Students may also register
+Students may also register online at: http://community.imperial.edu.

 Registration Restrictions

 A hold may prevent students from registering for classes.
 If that is the case, there will be a brief statement provided during the online registration process indicating the restriction, if applicable.
 Students must clear all restrictive holds prior to registration.
 Contact the indicated office for information on how to get the hold released.
 Outstanding debts must be resolved before registering for classes.